 - Focus on the concept of regression testing in agile methodology

-- Challenges of regression testing automation
+- Challenges of regression testing in agile automation

 - The importance of regression testing in an agile environment